keiji-imai/blog/content/rants/highschool/index.md

 You can build almost anything with just a 3D printer.
 If you have the money, I *highly* recommend [Prusa machines](https://www.prusa3d.com/category/3d-printers/), because the reliability and print quality is unmatched.
 Cheap 3D printers are tempting, but be warned that they require a ton of maintenance and upgrades (I learned this the hard way).
 If you want a challenge, try building a high performance 3D printer.
 I recommend [RatRig](https://ratrig.com/3d-printers.html) and [Voron](https://vorondesign.com/).
 It's intimidating, but there are entire [discord communities](https://discord.gg/ratrig) and youtube channels on your side.

 ### Machining
 Making metal parts is really cool.
-For a couple grand you can buy a CNC router, which is very valuable for high performance robots.
+For a couple grand you can buy a big CNC router, which is very valuable for high performance robots.
 I recommend the [Omio](https://www.omiocnc.com/products.html) line of CNC machines.
 Fusion360 is a great free Computer-Aided Machining (CAM) software with tons of online resources that makes it easy to learn.

 ### Personal Projects
 If you want to be good at anything, you need to work on projects of your own.
 I have a friend who taught herself how to code and is now making 6 figures at an AI startup straight out of high school.
 She just really loves programming.
 Ben Katz, the creator of the [MIT Minicheetah](https://www.youtube.com/watch?v=xNeZWP5Mx9s), became an incredible engineer by building things for fun (read about his projects on his [blog](https://build-its.blogspot.com/)).
 You'd be surprised by how much you can do by yourself.